AlphaGit/alphas-manifesto-blog/_posts/2017-04-30-some-best-practices-for-html-canvas.md

 by Colin Cieloha from Skilled.co

-This is a guest post submitted by Colin Cieloha, who is an American author and content marketer at <a href="https://skilled.co/">Skilled.co</a>.
+This is a guest post submitted by Colin Cieloha, who is an American author and content marketer at [Skilled.co](https://skilled.co/).
 He writes about everything that will draw his attention with a focus on the mobile and e-commerce space.
 When he is not writing he is spending his time traveling the globe and snowboarding.
-You can follow him on his Twitter at <a href="https://twitter.com/ColinCieloha">@ColinCieloha</a> or on <a href="https://www.linkedin.com/in/colin-cieloha-7a01ab55">Linkedin</a>.
+You can follow him on his Twitter at [@ColinCieloha](https://twitter.com/ColinCieloha) or on [Linkedin](https://www.linkedin.com/in/colin-cieloha-7a01ab55).

 His post focuses on performance tips regarding the use of HTML Canvas, and general best practices.
 Thanks Colin for this content!